-The Occupational Therapy Assistant Program library is in room HP 2111.
-With the consent of faculty or support staff, students may check out materials owned by the OTA Program.
-Students must sign-out as well as sign-in books in the presence of Occupational Therapy Assistant Program support staff or faculty in the binder with sign out sheets located in the Occupational Therapy Assistant Program support staff area (HP 2068).
-Whenever possible, the students should utilize books located in the Rice Library as well.
+With the consent of faculty or staff, students may check out materials owned by the Occupational Therapy Assistant Program.
+Students must sign-out as well as sign-in books in the presence of Occupational Therapy Program staff or faculty.

 Occupational Therapy Assistant Program Equipment